Sudan and major rebel group agree to resume peace talks

 Sudan's civilian and military leaders, who have shared power since then, say ending conflicts is a top priority to help bring democracy and peace to a country in crisis.

-(Reporting by Denis Jumo and Khalid Abdelaziz Writing by Ulf Laessing, Editing by William Maclean)
+(Reporting by Denis Jumo and Khalid Abdelaziz Writing by Ulf Laessing, Editing by William Maclean and Mark Heinrich)

 ((Ulf.Laessing@thomsonreuters.com; Reuters Messaging: follow me on twitter @ulflaessing))